Gaza-projections/gaza_projections/README.md

 - `04_estimate_wt_loss.R` applies the estimated/projected nutrient intake to a 2020 survey of adult anthropometry and food intake.
 A mechanistic model is used to estimate/project percent weight loss.
 The analysis occurs in a simulation to account for parameter uncertainty; each simulation run is outputted, and graphs are generated.
 - `05_project_gam_sam.R` applies the estimated/projected adult weight loss to pre-war anthropometric data from children 6-59 months old, and computed globald and severe acute malnutrition prevalence.
 This is also done in a simulation.
 Graphs and tables are outputted.
 - `06_project_breastfeeding.R` projects the reduction in exclusive breastfeeding based on the pre-war level in Gaza and observed reductions in crisis-affected settings in the region.
 - The `archive` sub-folder includes the scripts (i) `99_read_prepare_nonpublic_data.R` so users can see how we managed datasets that are not released publicly in their original form.
-This script cannot be implemented as the datasets it relies on are not made public; and (ii) `02_fit_wt_loss_model.R`, which fits a model to old studies of weight loss among people exposed to starvation: this model has not been used in the analysis.
+This script cannot be implemented as the datasets it relies on are not made public; and (ii) `02_fit_wt_loss_model.R`, which fits a model to old studies of weight loss among people exposed to starvation (see above, `gaza_nutrition_starvation_lit.xlsx`): this model has not been used in the analysis.

 ### Infectious diseases (folder `gaza_infections`)